cobilab/chester/README.md

 .
 RunHumanChimp.sh &
 </pre>

-It will download all the sequences and run CHESTER.
+It will download all the sequences and run CHESTER-map.
 This will output the plot.svg, with the human novel regions relatively to the chimpanzee, chromosome by chromosome.
 The next image illustrate such result:

 <p align="center"><img src="imgs/example.png"